Contact with the outside world

 The law makes no distinction and only indicates that “every inmate has the right to receive visits”.
 The law also states that visits are intended for maintaining family, emotional and professional ties.

-Inmates may receive two visits a week, each lasting up to one hour.
+Prisoners may receive two visits a week, each lasting up to one hour.
 These visits are preferably held on weekends (article 111 of the Rules).).
 The Institutional Head may authorize the accumulation of both visits on the same day.

 The detainee can receive up to three people per visit.